jordicenzano/hive-presto-tutorial/README.md

 We should see the list of temperatures.

 ### Querying in presto
-First lets execute a presto client:
+Now lets execute a presto client:
 ```
 cd presto_client
 ./presto.jar --server localhost:8080 --catalog hive --schema default
 ```
-Now from that shell we can query that table, for instance:
+Finally from that shell we can query that table, for instance:
 ```
 # select * from horlytemp where temp > 80;
 ```